 Women still face a large gender pay gap, limited access to flexible working, high risk of poverty, high rates of maternity-based discrimination and low rates of rape conviction.
 In the media what women look like is still treated as far more important than what we say.

 The evidence is clear that a healthy economy needs women’s contribution and talent:

-— our top tables of power make better decisions for us all when women have a greater voice
+— our top tables of power make better decisions for us all when women have at least a 30% presence

 — a better work/life balance for parents is not just an investment in children but in a more productive workplace

 — violence against women costs both lives and £40 billion each year

 — our media and culture are healthier when populated by real and respected women